Evan Killick

 Reader in Anthropology and International Development

-20 years of research and collaborative experience seeking shared pathways for a better future with forest populations across Latin America
+20 years of research and collaboration, seeking shared pathways towards a better future with forest populations in Latin America

 Background